 And so it's ripe for abuse.

-That needs to be corrected because frankly, that was the only way the Russians could see that they could try to sow Discord and influence the election.
+That needs to be corrected because, frankly, that was the only way the Russians could see that they could try to sow discord and influence the election.

-Um but but it wasn't enough.
+But it wasn't enough.

-It was a small opera.
+It was a small operation.

-Uh, you can't reach all of those people, you know, with an operation of less than a hundred people and fake uh identities and well they did have some impact.
+You can't reach all of those people with an operation of less than 100 people and fake identities.

-Uh, but I do want to make one point before we go to Andrew Weissman.
+But I do want to make one point before we go to Andrew Weissman.

-I really believe that, you know, if you just look at the indictment itself and know how the Russians operate, they weren't trying to, in an essence, affect the election to get any particular candidate to win.
+I really believe that, you know, if you just look at the indictment itself and know how the Russians operate, they weren't trying to, in essence, affect the election to get any particular candidate to win.

 I don't believe that whatsoever.

-Um Andrew Weissman, it's it's really fascinating.
+Andrew Weissman, it's really fascinating.

-You know, uh I we look at the special counsel and we see all the different players, and there's been a lot of stories out there that we we know that more at least half of the special counsel were democratic donors, and Andrew Weissman is somebody who's come up in the media several times.
+You know, we look at the special counsel and we see all the different players, and there's been a lot of stories out there that we know that at least half of the special counsel were Democratic donors.

-He had a lot of support for apparently for Hillary Clinton, apparently he attended her victory party.
+He had a lot of support for, apparently, for Hillary Clinton.

 But there was a lot about his past that we didn't know.